-Eventually the violence ends, the night recedes, and the aftermath is revealed.
+Eventually, the violence ends, the night recedes, and the aftermath is revealed.
 There are bodies strewn across the field and trees splattered with red blood.
-In the final lines a new character is introduced, a ploughman, whose job it is to turn over the devastation, hide it from view, reincorporate it into the earth,
+In the final lines a new character is introduced, a plowman, whose job it is to turn over the devastation, hide it from view, reincorporate it into the earth,

 Analysis of The Vampire

 The female main character is given further description.
-She has appeared out of no where and is weeping and laughing.
-This causes all those observing the scene, to stop working and to still their “play.”
+She has appeared out of nowhere and is weeping and laughing.
+This causes all those observing the scene, to stop working, and to still their “play.”
 Everyone stops what they are doing to observe her.
-The dichotomy of these two emotions has forced a silence over the scene.
+The dichotomy of these two emotions has forced silence over the scene.
 No one quite knows what to make of this person.

 As if taking advantage of everyone’s momentary pause, “darkness shoot[s] across the sky.”
-She has come from somewhere unknown, and one of the first things that happens after her arrival is the coming of a darkness that overwhelms the sky.
-The woman appears to the celebrating the arrival of the dark.
+She has come from somewhere unknown, and one of the first things that happen after her arrival is the coming of darkness that overwhelms the sky.
+The woman appears to celebrate the arrival of the dark.
 She tosses her hair and throws her hands “high.”

 From where the speaker and his comrades stand they are able to hear her “sorrow thrill” above them.
 She has flown up into the darkness she brought, and they are unable to turn away from it.

 Her departure brings on greater unhappiness to the larger world.
 The speaker describes the people of the world, particularly, those that are sleeping.
 Anyone who was sleeping at the moment of her entrance into the world was inflicted with terrible dreams.
 These dreams seem to act as a glimpse into her world.
 The sleepers can see, “skies grown red with rending flames … / …Of twilight foul with wings.”
 These terrible sights portend the horrors that are soon to come.
 It is hell on earth brought on by a league of vampires.
 They are the keepers of the “wings” that “foul” the skies.